Asbestos management

 If you intend to carry out work on asbestos containing materials or have this done on your behalf, you will need to meet more detailed requirements.
 This will need careful consideration.

-For example, depending upon the type of work and the type asbestos present you may need to use an HSE-licensed asbestos contractor.
+For example, depending upon the type of work and the type of asbestos present you may need to use an HSE-licensed asbestos contractor.
 In other cases, you may need to implement suitable precautions to make sure people are safe.

 You may also have responsibilities as a ‘client’ under the Construction (Design and Management) Regulations.